Tuesday, April 9, 2024

 The tour was sponsored by an archaeologist and his wife from Albuquerque and led by an expert guide from Arizona.
 I missed the evening orientation because of the two hour night drive from Taos and figured it was no big deal.
 Thus everything I experienced in Guatemala came as a total surprise!
 Our group assembled at the airport.
 My bags were packed and I was headed into the Great Unknown!
 Buen Viajae!!!!

-The airport in Guatemala City was dark and the money changer was not at all friendly to a bunch of noisy Americans.
-Entering our hotel that first night we were greeted by men with AK47s standing at the entrance.
+The airport in Guatemala City was dark and very dreary.
+Two men with machine guns stood at attention as we passed through, their eyes sharply focused on each and every one of us.
+The money changer, protected by a bank-teller's type cage, was not at all friendly to a bunch of noisy Americans.
+Entering our hotel that first night we were again greeted by men with AK47s standing at the entrance.
 Shock and Awe - my first clue that this trip for some photos might be quite an intense experience!
 Hah!
 What an understatement!
 It would be life-changing!
-Tremendous street noise from the traffic below my room and the anticipation of a great adventure kept me awake that whole night.
+Tremendous street noise from the traffic below my room and slight trepidation of my great adventure kept me awake that whole night.

 A blessing ritual by a local shaman in who was celebrating his sobriety.
-He lit a fire - said prayers to his ancient gods and poured a bottle of whiskey into the flames.
-Six years into my own recovery, I gave him a hug.
+Circling a small fire, he said quiet prayers to his ancient gods and poured a bottle of whiskey into the flames.
+Six years into my own recovery, I was overwhelmed and gave him a hug.
 My group buddies stared in disbelief through the bus windows.
 Think I might have been inappropriate.
 A long day of visiting sites with huge carved stone Olmec-inspired heads.
 Have always felt that these heads in Central America originated from some ancient African culture - early explorers.
 A small local "zoo" of four or five emaciated critters gave a first hint that Guatemala was not just an ordinary photo trip!

 The Procession on Good Friday shattered all my illusions about this trip.
 My head was still in that dreamy slowness of Taos.
 Alfombras, colorful carpets of sawdust and flowers lined the streets.
 Huge crowds lined the cobblestone streets.
 Heavy clouds of incense, strange and slow music could be heard in the distance with the heavy regular beat of a drum - a slow and heart stirring dirge.
 The crowds parted to make way for the very long and heavy "anda".
 Eighty to 100 men dressed in purple satin robes and white gloves carried the float on their shoulders supporting a life-sized statue of Christ carrying His cross to Gethsemane.
 A wagon with the musicians playing the dirge followed behind.
 Another much smaller anda followed carried by women in black.
 They carried impressive statue of Mary robed in black with a halo of silver stars.
 That night many vigils and prayers in the cathedral.